 If you are connecting using a URI type string, specify

-If you are connecting using a data dictionary, specify
+If you are connecting using a key-value pairs, specify

 If you are connecting using individual parameters, specify

 can specify an alternative named pipe using the

 --socket option or as part of the URI type